10 Foods To Avoid If You Have Arthritis

 Generally, foods to eat for arthritis include:

-2. Calcium-rich dairy foods – to ensure strong bone health and production.
+These foods ensure strong bone health and production

 In addition, a daily water intake of 2-3 litres can help reduce stiffness, aid joint health and muscle recovery.